coaching, goal-setting, Problem-solving, teens

 Before negotiations: Write down exactly what you want.
 Write down what is not negotiable (your bottom line) and what is negotiable (where your young adult has ‘wriggle room’ to negotiate something more favourable for themselves).
 Then if you find yourself ‘derailed’, you can easily come back to exactly where you left off the negotiation at the next appropriate moment you and your young adult can find.

 Before negotiations: Decide the positive consequences related to study.
 Study is your teen’s work.
 A definition of ‘consequence’ is ‘something that follows as a result’.
-Anything you provide for your teen not related to your teen’s basic needs could be deemed a privilege.
+Anything you provide for your teen which is not related to your teen’s basic needs could be deemed a privilege.
+This might include device time, pocket money, use of the car, trips away, label clothing, friends visiting…the list goes on.

-During Negotiations: Suspend positive consequences until you reach a study agreement that you and your teen are both happy with.I suggest that you suspend privileges that are become positive consequences related to study until you both have created a win-win agreement.
+During Negotiations: Suspend some or all of the positive consequences until you reach a study agreement that you and your teen are both happy with (a win-win agreement.
 Your teen will usually want to continue negotiations with you as soon as possible to gain access to those positive consequences.
 Remember that negotiations with them can take as long as needed.
 There is no hurry.
-In fact not hurrying negotiations, and suspending any promised positive consequences until agreements are signed and sealed means that your teen will be the one in a hurry to get things sorted.
+In fact not hurrying negotiations, and suspending promised or current positive consequences until agreements are signed and sealed means that your teen will be the one in a hurry to get things sorted.

 My next post helps you pay attention to the small print so that your teen and you always know what exactly is expected of them.